MusicDataset/md_homepage/content/musics/c/CompleteEtudesOpus25(2)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Complete Etudes Opus 25 (2)
+title: Complete Etudes Opus 25 (2)
 description: This is the description for Complete Etudes Opus 25 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]